sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

       ![](images/backend-health.png "Backend Health")

- # Exercise 2: Publish your application to the internet with the application gateway
+ # Task 2: Publish your application to the internet with the application gateway